jatinsuneja/Coding/README.md

 # Poker-Game_python

-This is the code for a typical pokerr game.
+This is the code for a typical poker game.